 Also Available At:

 As well as this website, Hiking Rocky Mountain National Park: The Essential Guide is now distributed by Publishers Group West, a division of Ingram Books.
-Because of this partnership it can now be found wherever books are sold such as: Macdonald Bookshop, The Tattered Cover Bookstore, Rocky Mountain Conservancy bookstores, The Boulder Bookstore, Studio 8369, REI and other bookstores and retail outlets throughout the USA and Canada.
+Because of this partnership it can now be found wherever books are sold such as: Macdonald Bookshop, The Tattered Cover Bookstore, Rocky Mountain Conservancy bookstores, The Boulder Bookstore, REI and other bookstores and retail outlets throughout the USA and Canada.
 If you don't find it at your local bookstore ask them to order it.
 That's a great way to help both us and your local bookstore.

 We unfortunately don't ship internationally.
-However, you can buy a Kindle version of this guide on Amazon.
-This is sold at Amazon stores across the planet.
-As a side note, you'll also find the Kindle version to be a lot lighter in your backpack than the paperback version.
+However, you can buy a Kindle version of this guide on Amazon or pickup a copy when you arrive for your visit.